Faithfultennyson-ESEGAMES/TicTac-Toe_Game/matchmaking-server/README.md

 The matchmaking process follows a specific sequence of events:

 1.  **Client Connection**: A player's client application connects to this server via Socket.IO.
 2.  **Match Request**: The client emits a `request-match` event containing the `playerId` and `playerName`.
+The server subscribes the client to a private, `playerId`-based channel.
 3.  **Queuing**: The server adds the player to a queue.
 If the player is already in an active game, the server simply sends them the existing game information again.
 4.  **Match Formation**: When two players are in the queue, the server pairs them and removes them from the queue.
 5.  **Session Creation**: The server sends an authorized, server-to-server HTTP request to the `game-server`'s `/start` endpoint to create a new game session.
 This request is retried on failure.
 6.  **Receive Game Details**: The `game-server` responds with a unique `sessionId` and a `join_url` for the newly created game.
 The matchmaking server verifies this response using a shared HMAC secret.
-7.  **Notify Players**: The matchmaking server emits a `match-found` event to both matched players, providing the `join_url`.
+7.  **Notify Players of Match**: The matchmaking server emits a `match-found` event to both matched players via their private channels, providing the `join_url`.
 8.  **Session Closure**: After the game ends on the `game-server`, the `game-server` sends a `POST /session-closed` webhook back to this matchmaking server.
-9.  **State Cleanup**: The matchmaking server validates the webhook's HMAC signature.
-Upon successful validation, it removes the players from the `active_games` list, making them available for future matches.
+9.  **State Cleanup & Final Notification**: The matchmaking server validates the webhook's HMAC signature.
+It removes the players from the `active_games` list and, critically, emits a `session-ended` event to both players' clients to inform them they are free to start a new match.

 ---